Time in Lithuania

 Time in Lithuania is given by Eastern European Time (EET; UTC+02:00).
 Daylight saving time, which moves one hour ahead to UTC+03:00 is observed from the last Sunday in March to the last Sunday in October.
-Latvia adopted EET in 1920.
+Lithuania adopted EET in 1920.

 History

-Lithuania observed DST between 1941 and 1944, and since 1981 (with a brief break between 2000 and 2002).
+Lithuania observed DST between 1941 and 1944, and since 1989 (with a brief break between 2000 and 2002).

 IANA time zone database

 In the IANA time zone database, Lithuania is given one zone in the file zone.tab – Europe/Vilnius.
 Data for Lithuania directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: